ch1bo/flycheck-clang-tidy/README.md

 When `flycheck` is enabled (e.g. with `global-flycheck-mode`), `c-mode` and `c++-mode` buffers will be automatically checked using this checker.

+To have `clang-tidy` work correctly, you usally require a compile command database as described in `clang-tidy --help`.
+For example using CMake a file named `compile_commands.json` can be created using `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON`. `flycheck-clang-tidy` then looks for this file via variable `flycheck-clang-tidy-build-path` which defaults to `build`.

 [flycheck]: https://github.com/flycheck/flycheck
 [clang-tidy]: http://clang.llvm.org/extra/clang-tidy